villysiu/instagram-copycat-v2/README.md

 * Maintained states in Redux stores and dispatched actions to update state using React Redux.
 * Used createAsyncThunk with async/await to communicate with the backend asynchronously.
 * Handled URL and state with React Router Dom to allow navigating without refreshing the page.
-* Applied Rails Devise gem with devise-jwt to authenticate users on signup, login, and logout.
+* Applied Rails Devise gem with devise-jwt to aut . .henticate users on signup, login, and logout.
 * Implemented RESTful APIs with Ruby on Rails and interacted with APIs using AJAX and JSON
 * Built responsive UI elements with React Bootstrap, media queries and CSS to enhance user experience in all devices and screen sizes.
 * Applied optimization to reduce load time and avoid re-rendering.